 It is because of weakness, ignorance and lack of skill that abhorrent and regrettable things are done, it is because of this that people become criminals, negligent in their duties.
 An owl, flying through such a mass of unskillfulness and ignorance, symbolizes the intention required to break through the darkness of misdeeds and unskillfulness.
 It is this intention to gain strength and skill in using that strength, to gain wisdom and improve that is the true right action.

 A person who breaks the law, a person who neglects their duty, or takes upon themselves the duties of another is at fault, but only so long as they do not seek to improve their wrong-action.
 Like a mother or teacher, Laxmi will accept devotions of wrong action, and encourage improvement.
+There is no wasted effort, for our mistakes earn us honor when we sacrifice the ignorance that caused them to Laxmi by learning from them.
 And Uluka (Indra) is the means of this improvement, this restoration and defense of Dharma.